iotool/attiny13a-solarcontrol/README.md

 ## unlimited tenor

-This project using a supercap as a substitute for rechargeable battery.
+This project using a supercap as a substitute for rechargeable battery charged by a solar panel.
-You will need round about 15 minutes to charge 3.6V to a 0.47F supercap or 45 minutes for 1.5F.
+You will need 15 minutes to charge a 0.47F supercap to 3.6V with a 6V solar panel to consume 85mAs.
+A supercap 1.5F 5.5V needs 45 minutes and stores 272mAs energy while drop down voltage from 3.6V to 2.6V.
+With 272mAs you can run a ESP8266 for round about 6 seconds to messure and upload sensor values.